 Complex, yet emotive, the DeWitt Academia Out of Time watch embodies the DeWitt Manufacture’s commitment to the pursuit of watchmaking excellence.

-On a chocolate coloured lacquer dial shimmering with specks of gold, the meticulously polished rose gold appliqué numerals and open-worked hands mark the hours and minutes.
+On a shimmering, black galvanic dial, the meticulously polished rose gold appliqué numerals and open-worked hands mark the hours and minutes.
 But, taking up almost the entire lower dial, a pair of indications, one with a polished golden rim, the other surrounded with a precious fluted frame, immediately demand attention.

 The striking displays have a common purpose.
 They both indicate the passing seconds.
 However, thanks the ingenuity of De-Witt’s Master Watchmakers, they do so with extraordinary diversity.